cesarcostar/cesarcostar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working
+- 🔭 I’m currently looking for a Job
 - 🌱 I’m currently learning keras
 - 👯 I’m looking to collaborate on machine learning
 - 💬 Ask me about everything